 The tragically violent history of Christianity reveals that anyone who dares to challenge well-established church traditions (i.e the trinity, infant baptism, meaning of communion, etc.) stands a very good chance of getting killed.
 Over the centuries, multiplied thousands of Christians have been tortured and slaughtered by those who claimed to kill them for God’s sake.
 Simply disagreeing about things like the trinity or baptism (or even owning the wrong books) has gotten more than a few believers burned at the stake.
 Unbelievers see these things all too clearly.
 Is it any wonder so many of them want nothing to do with Christianity?
 Jesus meant it when said “By this will all men know that you are my disciples if you have love for one another.”

 Is the Trinity Theological Treason?

 There is nothing more entrenched or fiercely defended in Christianity than the doctrine of of the trinity.
-It actually took threats of death, torture and banishment to establish the trinity as orthodoxy.
-On the other hand, God can take care of the truth Himself.
+History reveals it actually took threats of death, torture and banishment to establish the trinity as orthodoxy.
+On the other hand, we are of the opinion that God can take care of the truth Himself.
 He doesn’t ask His people to resort to violence on His behalf.
-Jesus never killed anyone and neither did His Apostles!
-The tradition of the trinity, on the other hand, would never have been established or dominated Christendom without violence.
+Jesus never killed anyone and neither did His Apostles.
+The tradition of the trinity, on the other hand, would never have been established or come to dominate Christendom without violence.
 We suggest that the tradition of the trinity is much less a divine truth than an unfortunate mis-translation of God’s revelation.
 That’s why we wonder… Is the trinity theological treason?